g-sferr/K-Means_ClusteringAlgorithm/README.md

     Starting secondary namenodes [hadoop-namenode]
 ```

-#### From the name node start the resource manager and node managers with following command
+#### From the name node start the "resource manager" and "node managers" with following command

 ```shell
 start-yarn.sh